MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/non-standard-users.md

   > [!Note]
   > For a more detailed comparison of guest versus external users, [see communicate with users from other organizations](./communicate-with-users-from-other-organizations.md).

-* An **anonymous user** is a concept in Teams meetings where the user has joined the meeting via a link.
-The user hasn't logged in with their Microsoft or organization’s account.
+* An **anonymous user** is a user who joins a meeting via a link.
+The user isn't logged in with their Microsoft account or their organization’s account.

 ## Guests